alazycoder101/ask/README.md

 4. Questions can be tagged and categorized.

-5. User can get suggestions for existing questions.
+5. User can get suggestions for existing questions. (not yet)

 6. User can be rewarded with more upvote.